-1. Click the Add button (pop-up Figure 4-34), and you will set the new rule in the next screen (shown in Figure 4-35).
+Click the Add button in Figure 4-35, and you will see the next screen similar to in Figure 4-36.

 - 2. Select Protocol Type in the drop-down list for the rule. - 3.
 Enter Destination MAC Address and Source MAC Address in the text box. - 4.
 Select Frame Direction in the drop-down list for the rule. - 5.
 Select the WAN interfaces from the drop-down list. - 6.
-Click Save/Apply to save this entry.
+Click Save/Apply to save this entry and then you will see your settings as shown in Figure 4-35.